loader image

 Robot-Automated Mobile Application Testing Framework

-Robot Framework is a generic automation framework that can be used for testing mobile apps, web applications, and APIs.
+Robot Framework enables testing of mobile apps, web applications, and APIs as it is a generic automation framework.
 It supports multiple programming languages including Python and Java and provides a range of pre-built libraries for testing different scenarios.

 Pros: